lucayepa/wot/doc/canonic.md

 ```

 ## Helpers
-Internal links of the object to the two helpers tables _defaults_ and _rules_ can be solved and removed.
+Internal links of the object to the two helpers tables _defaults_ and _ref_ can be solved and removed.